Medicines under additional monitoring

 Reporting of side effects

 Reporting suspected side effects is an important way to gather more information on medicines on the market.
-Regulatory authorities look at reports of side effects alongside all the information they already have to make sure that the benefits of medicines remain greater than their risks and to take any necessary action.
+Drug regulatory authorities look at reports of side effects alongside all the information they already have to make sure that the benefits of medicines remain greater than their risks and to take any necessary action.

 The black triangle makes it possible to quickly identify medicines that are subject to additional monitoring.
 Patients and healthcare professionals are strongly encouraged to report any suspected side effects with medicines displaying the black triangle, so that any new emerging information can be analysed efficiently.